Construction Asset Management with Digital Technologies MSc

 There are additional fees for the placement module (in the second year of the course), in addition to the fees for the taught modules and dissertation paid in the first year.

-How you will be assessed
+How you'll be assessed

-We assess you through a mixture of coursework, design drawings, oral examinations, your research dissertation and an end of term exam.
+We assess you through a mixture of coursework, design drawings, oral examinations, your research dissertation and an end-of-term exam.
 You will be supported throughout your journey by timely feedback and support from your academic advisor and other support structures.

 Campus and facilities